IEA AFC Annex 33: Stationary Applications (Working period 2017 - 2019)

 - Analysis of the regulatory framework

-The AEA has analysed the relevant policy instruments/directives with regard to positive as well as negative influences on the penetration of stationary fuel cells, prepared and elaborated concrete suggestions for improvement.
+Relevant policy instruments/directives with regard to positive as well as negative influences on the penetration of stationary fuel cells have been analysed, prepared and concrete suggestions for improvement have been elaborated.
 The relevant institutions were also identified to take into account the respective prospect of interest, in order to create the necessary political framework conditions and instruments.
-In addition to the analysis of the legal framework, the differences in the price of stationary fuel cell applications between Japan and the EU were also worked out and compared.
-This price difference can be explained as follows:

 These results and many more are presented in the form of a report prepared by the Austrian Energy Agency, which can be downloaded from the AEA website (Subtask 3 Annex 33 Report AEA 2017).